Download page Troubleshooting Java Agent Issues.

-This page discusses techniques for troubleshooting agent installation and operation.
+This page describes techniques for troubleshooting agent installation and operation.
 In particular, it describes how to find and interpret information in agent log files.

 If you do not see the agent in the list within a few minutes, check the following: